Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 In the popup, add the name of your worker and click "Add Pioreactor".

+Don't know what model you have?
+Compare it to the images in [Getting started](/user-guide/getting-started).

 ![Add Pioreactor modal with hostname and Add Pioreactor button highlighted](/img/user-guide/03-extending-your-pioreactor/01-create-cluster/inventory-add-modal.png)

 Once a new Pioreactor is added, you may need to refresh the page to see the new worker in the cluster.